 Most developed countries with high levels of motor vehicle ownership have made the political decision to subsidise public transport services as part of a public service obligation.
 In the developing world, relatively few municipalities have put together the funding structures to subsidise public transport.
-Governments frequently have under-developed taxation regimes while facing a host of competing demands from basic sanitation to health care to education.
+Governments frequently have under-developed taxation regimes and face a host of competing demands from basic sanitation to health care to education.
 This situation is gradually changing.
-From Colombia to South Africa, a growing number of emerging economies have put in place government funding to help subsidise public transport operations.
+From Colombia to South Africa, a growing number of emerging economies invest government funding in public transport operations.
 Sometimes the funding is found through earmarking a portion of fuel taxation, parking revenues, or property taxation; other times it comes from general revenue.